FAQs

 How long after I apply will I hear if I receive a grant?

-We anticipate notifying applicants of their status within six weeks of the application deadline.
+We make every effort to notify applicants of their status within six weeks of the application deadline.
 For those receiving grants, additional documentation is required, and payment processing can take a minimum of up to 30 business days after all paperwork is submitted.
 These processing times are subject to change.

 What’s the process to determine who receives the funds?